a2stuff/a2d/src/toolkits/IconTK.md

 No error checking is done, no result codes.

-Note that unlike `IconTK::DrawIconRaw`, this call does _not_ require a GrafPort to be set by the caller.
+Like `IconTK::DrawIcon` (but unlike `IconTK::DrawIconRaw`) this call does _not_ require a GrafPort to be set by the caller.
 Icons in windows are clipped to the visible portion of the window (including overlapping windows).
 Icons on the desktop are clipped against overlapping windows.

 ### `IconTK::GetIconBounds` ($0C)

-Populates the `bounds` rectangle with a bounding rect surrounding the icon bitmap and label.
+Populates the `bounds` rectangle with a bounding rect surrounding the bitmap and label of the specified icon.

 Parameters:
 ```